Suhani0129/personalised-recommendation-system/README.md

 # personalised-ecommerce-recommendation-system

-Java Spring Boot mini project to simulate product recommendations using JSON data.
+Java Spring Boot project to simulate product recommendations on applications like amazon and netflix.

 ## Features